 For some, we conduct quantitative research like online surveys or telephone surveys.
 For others, we do qualitative research like focus groups and stakeholder interviews.
 When we complete the research, we get busy analyzing it.
 With one of our clients, we learned that the employees thought hearing from the general manager was extremely valuable.
 One of our recommendations was to take that one step further and memorialize his comments in a regular “Words with John” communication.

 2. Goal Planning/Approach

 We work with our clients to determine their goals and recommend measurable objectives, conduct a target audience analysis and figure out what messages best resonate with which audience.
 Audiences are segmented into internal and external (primary, secondary).
-We initially develop a SWOT analysis (strengths, weaknesses, opportunities, threats) with our clients to determine their internal and external landscapes.
+We also develop a SWOT analysis (strengths, weaknesses, opportunities, threats) with our clients to determine their internal and external landscapes.

-For example, one water agency client’s analytics of its e-blasts to customers were far above the industry norm.
+For example, we found one water agency client’s analytics of its e-blasts to customers were far above the industry norm.
 We pointed this out and made suggestions to even further enhance their reach.
 For another, a phone survey showed that bill inserts are highly read.
 We recommended that they modernize the graphics and include more topics that customers were most interested in learning about.
 That client was surprised at how valuable inserts are in today’s digital age.

 3. Plan Development

 We develop strategies and activities to address the organization’s goals, what activities are most beneficial and what should be revised/updated.
 This could be newsletter updates, critical info missing from websites or a collection of photo/video assets to share on social media or in school outreach.
 For example, in a parking plan for a city, we recommended multiple methods the city used to educate the public about where parking was available and how to avoid getting a parking citation as part of their new smart meter program.